d2soft/NimbbLibrary-Android/README.md

 ##Sample Project

 You can download and test the Example project.
 This project will give you all the hints you need to use the library.
-Make sure to add the matching project Bundle ID into the [settings](http://nimbb.com/User/Dev/Settings.aspx) of your Nimbb account (select "iOS application").
+Make sure to add the matching project's package name into the [settings](http://nimbb.com/User/Dev/Settings.aspx) of your Nimbb account (select "Android application").
 Modify the value of kPublicKey in file ViewController.m to match your [public key](http://nimbb.com/User/Dev/Key.aspx).
 Run on a physical device to record with the camera.